-The ciliary body is the structure in the eye that releases a transparent liquid (called the aqueous humor) within the eye.
+The ciliary body is the structure in the eye that releases a clear liquid in the eye.
+This liquid is called the aqueous humor.

-The ciliary body also contains the ciliary muscle, which changes the shape of the lens when your eyes focus on something.
+The ciliary body also contains the ciliary muscle.
+This muscle changes the shape of the lens when your eyes focus on something.
 This process is called accommodation.

 Evans M. Anatomy of the uvea.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2013:chap 7.1.